ucp4496/pyinstrument/courseProjectDocs/Security-Testing/report.md

 We ran the security test using Bandit with the command `bandit -r pyinstrument/`.
 The scan completed without errors, skipped files, or interruptions.
 Bandit reported **19 issues in total**, with **17 low-severity `assert`-related findings** and **2 medium-severity findings related to the use of `exec`**.
 No unexpected behavior occurred during the scan, and the tool produced consistent results across all tested files.

 ## Group contributions
-Ursula: Did tool setup, did vulnerabilities 1 and 2 in the summary table
+- Ursula: Did tool setup, did vulnerabilities 1 and 2 in the summary table
-Jose: Did vulnerabilities 3 and 4 in the summary table
+- Jose: Did vulnerabilities 3 and 4 in the summary table
+- Michael: Did Vulnerability 5 in the summary table

 ## Resources used
 Used ChatGPT for help phrasing and formatting readme